 Want to lose the unwanted flab from your body?
 Then you must change your bedtime habits.Because 1. it is scientifically proven that good sleep can aid weight loss and 2. habits define you and your life.
 Lack of proper sleep can lead to insulin resistance, increase stress and hunger hormone levels, and slow metabolism – leading to weight gain (1).
 And the best solution to safeguard yourself from obesity-related health issues is to change your bedtime habits.
 In this article, I have strategically created a bedtime ritual that will help you sleep better to shed the extra pounds.
 Here’s what you got to do

 So, you have finished your day’s work and left with just enough energy to have dinner and sleep.
 But you end up staying up late.
 One of the reasons for this is that though your brain is overworked, your body isn’t.
 And of course the distractions.
-In order to help your brain and body sync, down to get some exercise – dance, swim, run, brisk walk, strength train etc. before you have your dinner.
+In order to help your brain and body sync, get some exercise – dance, swim, run, brisk walk, strength train etc. before you have your dinner.
 Exercising will not only mobilize the fat but also improve brain function and reaction time, help you fall asleep quickly, strengthen your muscles, reduce stress, and bring a healthy glow on your face.
 Make sure to have a protein shake 1 hour before you exercise.
 You can also have a protein shake post workout but only if you are not able to get enough protein from the whole foods in your diet.

 2. Have Chicken/Turkey/Tofu/Nuts